jsga/WorldCovr_BI_public/README.md

 ### Run the app locally

 1. Clone or download the repository `git clone https://github.com/jsga/WorldCovr_BI_public .`
-2. Copy the provided csv files in folder `data/`
+2. Place the provided csv files in folder `data/`
 3. Make sure your terminal is located in the main folder of the app
 4. Create a Python3 virtualenv `virtualenv -p python3 venv`
 5. Activate the virtualenv `source venv/bin/activate`
 6. Install the requirements `pip install -r requirements.txt`